Assessment, Feedback & Certificate

 -

-The tune will be played twice and then you will be asked to clap the rhythm
+1. The melody will be played twice and then you will be asked to clap the rhythm

 -

-The first 3 notes will be played and you will be asked to identify the highest or lowest note (that is was it the first, middle or last one played?)
+2. The first 3 notes will be played and you will be asked to identify the highest or lowest note

 -